Information Access Rights

 For example:

 Instead of 100,000 shares, the investor would receive 125,000 shares on conversion (being $100,000 divided by $0.80).
-And again, the founders and other existing shareholders are correspondingly diluted.
+As with valuation caps, this results in additional dilution to founders and other existing shareholders.

 Both SAFEs and convertible notes typically have provisions that address payouts and conversions when the company concludes a subsequent equity financing of certain minimum characteristics, or undertakes a corporate transaction such as a sale, IPO, or change in control.